wbzyl/sp-tutorial/lib/views/git.md

     git commit -m "pierwsza wrzutka"

-Każdy plik w systemie Git może mieć aż trzy życia: jedno w „drzewie roboczym”, drugie w „indeks” i trzecie w „trunk”:
+Każdy plik w systemie Git może mieć aż trzy życia: jedno w „katalogu roboczym”, drugie w „staging area” i trzecie w „repozytorium”:

-    git diff           # shows you the differences from index to working tree git diff HEAD      # shows you the differences from trunk to working tree git diff --cached  # shows you the differences from trunk to index
+    git diff           # shows you the differences from staging area to working tree git diff HEAD      # shows you the differences from repo to working tree git diff --cached  # shows you the differences from repo to staging area

 Do czego służy drugie życie opisał Ryan Tomayko na swoim blogu, [The Thing About Git] [tomayko about git].